k-mccoy11/deploy-active-directory/README.md

 </p>
 <img src="https://i.imgur.com/1lrrGPw.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>
-Now we will log back into DC-1 to install AD Users & Computers.
-Promote the VM to DC, setup a new forest as "mydomain.com" afterwards restart then log back into DC-1 as user: "mydomain.com\labuser".
-If you performed the steps properly you should be able to run AD Users & Computers as shown below.
+Now, we will log back into DC-1 to install AD Users & Computers.
+Promote the VM to DC, setup a new forest as "mydomain.com," and afterwards restart and then log back into Domain Controller -1 as user "mydomain.com\Teach".
+If you performed the steps properly, you should be able to run AD Users & Computers, as shown below.
 </p>
 <img src="https://i.imgur.com/cGjvRke.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 </p>
 Excellent!
 We can start creating Organizational Units (OU).
 Let's first create an OU named _EMPLOYEES.
 Create another OU named _ADMINS.
-In order to do that right click on the domain area.
-Select new->Organizational Unit and fill out the field.
-Then click inside of your OU and right click, select new and select user and fill out the information for your new user.
-The user should be named Jane Doe, she is going to be an Admin so her username will be Jane_admin.
-Lastly add Jane to the domain admins security group.
+To do that, right-click on the domain area.
+Select New ->Organizational Unit and fill out the field.
+Then click inside of your OU and right-click, select new and select user, and fill out the information for your new user.
+The user should be named Kayla Lewis.
+She is going to be an Admin, so her username will be kayla_admin.
+Lastly add Kayla to the domain admins security group.
 </p>
 <img src="https://i.imgur.com/hL7g5Y5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 </p>
 <img src="https://i.imgur.com/kcgvzdE.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
-From now on you can use Jane_admin as the administrator account.
-Now we will join Client-1 to the domain (mydomain.com) from the azure portal we will change client-1's DNS settings to the DC's Private IP address.
-After you do that restart Client-1 from within the Azure portal.
-Our picture below shows verification that client-1 is on the DC-1 DNS.
+From now on, you can use kayla_admin as the administrator account.
+Now, we will join Client-1 to the domain (mydomain.com) from the Azure portal.
+We will change Device-1's DNS settings to the Domain Controller's Private IP address.
+After you do that, restart Device-1 from within the Azure portal.
+Our picture below shows verification that device-1 is on the Domain Controller-1 DNS.
 </p>
 <img src="https://i.imgur.com/jbrGTXW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />